 - Obtain your building permit and any other necessary permits.

 - Pay all fees as required.
-Fees vary both by size (units smaller than 500 sf are exempted from certain fees) and by method of construction (Conversion ADUs are not subject to several fees).
-See the ADU Financing Guide, Section 4 for more information about fees.
+Fees vary both by size (small units are exempt from certain fees) and by method of construction (Conversion ADUs are not subject to several fees).
+See the ADU Fee, Cost and Cash Flow calculator and ADU Financing Guide for more information about fee.

 Construction & Occupancy